shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 The horse turned her head this and that, scanning the page.

 I, Lorkwen Litebrue, DULY ACCEPT THIS QUEST TO SLAY ZOMBIES.
-I WILL COMPLETE THIS TASK AND REPORT BACK TO EMPEROR GALYA *(ALL HAIL GALYA)* IN A TIMELY MANNER.
+I WILL COMPLETE THIS TASK AND REPORT BACK TO EMPEROR GALAYA *(ALL HAIL GALAYA)* IN A TIMELY MANNER.
 I WILL NOT DEVIATE FROM THIS TASK UNTIL IT IS COMPLETED.
-I AM HONOR BOUND TO EMPORER GALYA *(ALL HAIL GALYA)* UNTIL I COMPLETE THIS TASK.
+I AM HONOR BOUND TO EMPORER GALAYA *(ALL HAIL GALAYA)* UNTIL I COMPLETE THIS TASK.
 REWARD: 300 GP
 SIGNATURE:
 DATE: 7TH OF CHESS